Topology-Aware Active Learning on Graphs: Introduction

+A key challenge in AL is the \textit{exploration–exploitation trade-off} \cite{miller2023poisson}: an active learner may use its queries to label unrepresented regions of the graph (explore), or label along the classifier's existing decision boundaries to refine and improve predictions (exploit).
+Generally, exploration must precede exploitation; premature exploitation can lead to severe misclassifications by failing to sample entire regions of the input space.
+However, excessive exploration becomes label inefficient by failing to refine decision boundaries in later stages.
+Our approach addresses this trade-off in three novel ways:

+\begin{itemize} \item improves exploration by selecting representative and diverse initial labels using the graph's topology, whereas previous work only considered path distances; \item strengthens exploitation by proposing a novel hypergraph-based method that localizes higher-order regularization near informative nodes; \item provides a graph-driven signal that guides when to transition from exploration to exploitation, replacing hand-tuned heuristics in prior work. \end{itemize}

+To achieve strong exploratory coverage, we construct an effective \textit{coreset} - an initial set of labeled nodes selected purely from the graph structure and without any reliance on the classifier.
+A well-chosen coreset should provide sufficient coverage and reflect the diversity of the data distribution.
+This ensures that once exploitation begins, the acquisition function has enough information to make an effective query.
+This is especially important when AL is done in batches \cite{chapman_novel_2023}; insufficient exploration can lead to catastrophic batch queries.

+The main challenge of coreset selection is formalizing meaningful coverage of the graph.
+This problem was addressed in \cite{chapman_novel_2023}.
+The authors introduced Dijkstras' Annulus Coreset (DAC), which uses shortest-path distances to define metric balls on the graph, selecting nodes that collectively provide broad, quasi-uniform coverage.
+However, path distances do not account for the cluster structure of the graph (see Figure \ref{fig:blobs_illustration}).
+To address this, we introduce a graph curvature-based approach to coreset selection which leverages community structure in the graph and improves coverage beyond simple shortest-path distances.

-Once exploration has yielded a representative coreset, we shift focus to improving exploitation.
-To achieve this, we introduce a computationally efficient approximation to multiscale Laplacian regularization that focuses smoothing near newly labeled nodes.
-Rather than computing full powers of the graph Laplacian - which is costly and leads to dense matrices - we incrementally update the Laplacian by locally incorporating higher-order structure only where it is most impactful.
-This localized rewiring strategy, presented in Section \ref{sec:methods:rewiring} and detailed in Algorithm \ref{alg:rewiring}, preserves the sparsity of the graph while harnessing the benefits of multiscale regularization, achieving a favorable trade-off between accuracy and efficiency.
-As shown empirically in Section \ref{sec:results:rewiring}, this approach significantly outperforms standard Laplace learning, while running over an order of magnitude faster than full multiscale methods.
+Once exploration yields a representative coreset, we shift focus to improving exploitation.
+To achieve this, we propose a novel approximation to multiscale Laplacian regularization, incrementally updating the graph Laplacian by incorporating higher-order structure only where it is most impactful: around labeled nodes.
+This localized rewiring strategy preserves the sparsity of the graph while harnessing the benefits of multiscale regularization, achieving a favorable trade-off between accuracy and efficiency.
+Experiments demonstrate this approach significantly outperforms standard Laplace learning, while running over an order of magnitude faster than full multiscale methods.